nexodus-io/nexodus/docs/user-guide/nexd-proxy.md

 # Proxy Mode for `nexd`

-The normal mode of operation for `nexd` is to create a tunneled network interface on the device with an IP address within a Nexodus organization.
+The normal mode of operation for `nexd` is to create a tunneled network interface on the device with an IP address within a Nexodus VPC.
 Creating this network interface requires elevated privileges, so it is not usable in all environments.

 Containers are a common example of an environment where `nexd` cannot be run in its normal mode.
 In these cases, `nexd` can be run in `proxy` mode.
 In proxy mode, `nexd` will not create a tunneled network interface, but will instead operate as a layer 4 proxy.